lchski/ecustom.ca/content/articles/business-school.md

 After all, who doesn't prefer working with friends?

-## Run your business like a school

-These changes are potentially very significant.
-It can be difficult to bring everyone together, and it can be hard to find venues with which to have people make friends.

-But in the words of Frederick Douglass, "If there is no struggle, there is no progress."
+***

-Struggle to bring about change within your organization.
+Work hard to bring about these changes within your organization.
 Run it like a school, and enjoy the benefits.